Can't find your answer? Ask a librarian.

 Downloadable ebooks and audiobooks

 Begin by reading the OverDrive Help information specific to the computer or device you'll be using.

-- Open the OverDrive app and follow the prompts to create an OverDrive account and log in.
-We recommend that you use the last option: email address and password.
-If you're under 13, select I am under 13 years old instead.
+- Open the OverDrive app and follow the prompts to sign up for an OverDrive account and sign in.

 - Use "add a library" and search by zip code to find Knox County Public Library, then add the library and connect to the library.

 - Sign in on the website with your library card number and PIN.
 Search or browse, and borrow.

 - Go to your Loans page and add the item to the app.
 Select ebooks in the EPUB format.

 - Use the "Bookshelf" command in the app's home menu (the hamburger icon in the upper left) to find the book, complete the download, and begin reading or listening.

 Steps 1 and 2 are first-time setup.
 Afterwards, you just open the app and tap "Add a title", then follow steps 3 through 5.